unital/tempe/docs/source/user_guide/tutorial.rst

 objects.

 But there is a better way of doing this.
-The |PointsToLines| class can be used to iterate through a point, re-using previous values.
+The |PointsToLines| class can be used to iterate through a point, reusing previous values.
 So if we instead do::

     points = ColumnGeometry([xs, ys])